-I certify that these accounts were placed on account with the Authority's external auditors, KPMG, on 31st May 2018.
+I certify that these accounts were approved by the full Council at its meeting on 26th July 2018.
+These statements replace the unaudited financial statements placed on account with the Authority's external auditors, KPMG LLP on 31st May 2018.